 Single: You can watch whatever TV channel you like, without arguments.

-Coupled: There's someone to talk to about the TV programme you're watching.
+Coupled: There's someone to talk to about the programme on the TV.

 Single: You get to eat the whole ready meal for two yourself.